The Berkeley Public Library Foundation supports library innovation and excellence. We work together to make a great library extraordinary.

-Public libraries are becoming community hubs for information, technology, cultural exploration, and community building.
-Art, music, film, and craft events are part of the many programs they increasingly offer.
-Science, math, and engineering programs are now part of a new wave of daily operations.
-Teens and young adults are especially drawn to the library for skill building, job training and a safe place to be themselves.
+Public libraries are community hubs for information, technology, cultural exploration, and community building.
+Art, music, film, and craft events are part of the many programs the public can enjoy.
+Science, math, and engineering experiences are part of a new wave of daily operations.
+People of all ages come to our library for skill building, job training, and entertainment.
+Teens especially are drawn to the library because it is a safe place to be themselves.

 IT’S TIME FOR CENTRAL

 In the 20 years since we began our first plan for the downtown library, much has changed.
-It’s Time for Central is about bringing innovative enhancements to the first and second floors of the downtown Central library.
+It’s Time for Central is about bringing innovative enhancements to the downtown Central Library.
 This includes a dynamic new space for teens, improved lighting and technology, other flexible spaces for expanded community activities, a more welcoming entryway, clear way-finding, and display areas for public art.
 Once again, we are asking Berkeleyans to come together and make our great library extraordinary.
 We’ve done it before, we can do it again!

 Click here to read an article about the importance of teen space at the public library.